-Similar to a dining experience where your meal begins with an appetizer, followed by the main entrée and dessert, your lead attraction and nurturing efforts should be organized to ensure you're dishing up the right content for every phase of the buyer's journey.
+Similar to a dining experience where your meal begins with an appetizer, followed by the main entrée then dessert, your lead attraction and nurturing efforts should be organized to ensure you're dishing up the right content for every phase of the buyer's journey.

 It's a fact: 50% of qualified leads are not ready to make a purchase when they first convert.
 So, rather than pestering them with old forms of selling, such as frequent sales calls, here's a lesson on nurturing your inbound leads through the use of ToFu, MoFu & BoFu content creation and related promotional tactics.